SwissTPH/LLIN_Community_Protection/README.md

 All figures are saved in the 04_Figures folder

 Analysis are reproducible after cloning this repository.
 The R project contains all scripts.
-The simulated data are loaded in the Figure2_prevalence_reduction.R script and once loaded in the R environment, figures 3 and 4 can be reproduced as well
+Simulated data are loaded in the Figure2_prevalence_reduction.R script and once loaded in the R environment, figures 3 and 4 can be reproduced as well.